 At the end of the day, the customer experience is any interaction an individual has with a brand.
-Customer experience is an all-encompassing term due to the range of interactions a brand can have with their customers.
 This can span from the in-store experience to the call center to contact center to digital interactions, which include the in-app, mobile, desktop and tablet experiences.

 The experience is your key differentiator.

-And below are the main reasons why you can't ignore it:
+Here are some of the main reasons why you can't ignore it.